Corporation e-File FAQs

 What electronic filing options are available for filing the corporate return?

-The Virginia e-File program is the only electronic option offered for filing Virginia Form 500 and the accompanying schedules.
+The Virginia e-File program is the only electronic option offered for filing Virginia Form 500 and all accompanying schedules.
 This Federal/State program allows Virginia to use IRS technology to receive an electronic copy of the full federal return, the accompanying federal schedules and the Virginia return.
 Virginia does not receive the electronic copy if the data is rejected at the federal IRS level.

 It is considered a "Linked" submission when the transmitter (most often the software vendor) electronically transmits the federal and state returns simultaneously via e-File.
 The other submission type supported is referred to as "Unlinked" or a "state only" submission, when the state return is sent separately from the federal return.
 The state only submission is still e-Filed via the federal IRS level before Virginia receives the electronic copy.